univrs-cloud/virgo/README.md

 ### Passing arguments to Docker

 When the docker image is run various required command line arguments are provided.
 For example the system mounts the `/dev` directory to the `/dev` directory within the docker container.
-If other arguments are required they may be specified in the PIGEN_DOCKER_OPTS environment variable.
-For example setting `PIGEN_DOCKER_OPTS="--add-host foo:192.168.0.23"` will add '192.168.0.23   foo' to the `/etc/hosts` file in the container.
+If other arguments are required they may be specified in the VIRGO_DOCKER_OPTS environment variable.
+For example setting `VIRGO_DOCKER_OPTS="--add-host foo:192.168.0.23"` will add '192.168.0.23   foo' to the `/etc/hosts` file in the container.
 The `--name` and `--privileged` options are already set by the script and should not be redefined.

 ## Stage Anatomy